Aerial view of Chicago housing

 Within the City, most housing-related work will exist in three main places:

 • The Mayor's Office.
-Typically, relevant positions are under the Chief of Policy (titles like Policy Analyst, etc.) or under the Deputy Mayor for Business and Neighborhood Development (BND).
-Almost all positions in the Mayor's Office are Shakman-exempt, meaning they aren't necessarily posted on the City's jobs portal and don't have to go through normal hiring procedures.
+Typically, the relevant positions will either be under the Chief of Policy — with titles like Policy Analyst, etc. — or under the Deputy Mayor for Business and Neighborhood Development (BND).
+Broadly speaking, policy titles will be more focused on Council legislation and titles under BND will be more focused on operations and implementation (which still involves a ton of policy decision-making!), but it can be hard to generalize.
+Almost all positions in the Mayor's Office are Shakman-exempt, which means that they aren't necessarily posted on the City's main jobs site, and don't have to go through normal hiring procedures.
+While that can make some things easier (sometimes), it also means that they turn over the fastest when a new administration is elected.

 • The Department of Housing (DOH).
-The largest and most varied set of positions.
-Most DOH positions work in program implementation, either in multifamily (largely executing LIHTC deals) or "single-family" (1–4 unit buildings, focused on homeownership).
-There's also a bureau of preservation focused on programs that rehab vacant or distressed properties.
-DOH also has explicitly policy-related roles focused on internal policymaking, legislation, community engagement, planning, and evaluation.
-DOH positions will generally not be Shakman-exempt.
+This will have the largest and most varied set of positions.
+Most DOH positions work in program implementation, either in multifamily (largely executing LIHTC deals) or "single-family" (which really means 1–4 unit buildings, focused on homeownership).
+There's also a bureau of preservation with an emphasis on programs that rehab vacant or distressed properties.
+Even if you're looking for a "policy" role, don't discount these, as running a program well usually requires a good amount of critical policy thinking.
+That said, DOH also has explicitly policy-related roles, focused on internal policymaking, legislation, community engagement, planning, and evaluation.
+DOH positions will generally not be Shakman-exempt, meaning you have to apply through a very structured process, beginning on the City's jobs portal.

 • The Department of Family and Support Services (DFSS).
-More focused on homelessness-related policy and implementation, including the shelter system and support services, as well as coordination with the Continuum of Care.
+DFSS will be more focused on homelessness-related policy and implementation, including the shelter system and support services, as well as coordination with the Continuum of Care (although DOH also sits on the CoC board).
+DFSS does have a policy team, though again many programmatic positions will necessarily have policy functions related to implementing their programs.

 • The Department of Planning and Development (DPD).
-Fewer housing-specific functions than one might imagine, but interesting roles related to zoning and planning, in particular on regional planning teams behind proactive corridor rezonings.
+DPD has fewer housing-specific functions than you might imagine, but if your interests skew towards zoning and planning as they relate to housing, there might be some interesting roles available, in particular on the regional planning teams, which have been behind some of the proactive corridor rezonings of recent years.

 The Chicago Housing Authority